10 Tips for Product Owners on the Product Vision

 In my humble opinion, this is by far the most important tip we can share with you.
 We have met, coached, and trained many, many, many Product Owners and the most successful Product Owners we've met were really passionate about their own Product Vision.
 We've also met a lot of Product Owners who didn't own the vision, but who were mainly executing the product roadmap, based upon someone else's vision.
 This makes the job harder, not impossible, but a lot harder.
 This is mainly because as a Product Owner, you should be motivated by the vision, your heart should start beating faster about it, you should be passionate about the vision and you have to share it, very very often.
 Product Owners that own the vision and are passionate about it, are typically more successful.

 Your job as a Product Owner includes sharing the Product Vision.
 And sharing the vision again.
 And again.
 And again.
 It is soooo important for people to know why you're doing the things you do.
 It helps the Development Team in making technical choices about architecture for example.
 It helps the stakeholders in understanding what would be valuable for the product.
 It helps users to understand why they should use and/or buy your product.
 The Product Vision is just so damn important!

 3. Don't believe your idea is the best idea ever

 Being passionate about your Product is awesome!
-There is one downside about passion however.
+There is one downside to passion, however.
 We've met quite a few Product Owners who were so much in love with their own Product, that they forgot that they weren't developing the Product for themselves, but for their customers and users.
-So don't fall in this trap.
+So don't fall into this trap.
 I'm sure your product idea(s) are awesome, but keep in mind that you're building the Product for someone else.
 To put it differently, don't think your idea is the best idea ever.
-Make sure that you validate your vision with stakeholders, the market, users, etc. etc. And release the Product early and often, to get feedback from the users.
+Make sure that you validate your vision with stakeholders, the market, users, etc., etc. And release the Product early and often, to get feedback from the users.